-Impact Of Vitamin D Supplementation On Hba1c Level In Type 2 Diabetes Mellitus Patients Having Asymptomatic Vitamin D Deficiency In Northern Region Of Khyber Pakhtunkhwa, Pakistan A Prospective interventional Multi Center study.
+Impact of Vitamin D Supplementation on HbA1c Levels in Type 2 Diabetes Mellitus Patients with Asymptomatic Vitamin D Deficiency: A Prospective Study.

 Original Article